fvoges/dotfiles/README.md

 My own collection of rcfiles for UNIX shells.

 **NOTE:** This is provided AS IS.
-No guaranties.
+No warrenty.
 I'm not responsible if this eats your files, or lunch, does anything you don't like, etc. Use at your own risk.

 ## What is this?